Runway23/policies/tos.md

 ## Warranty

 WITHIN THE MARGINS SET BY THE APPLICABLE LAW, NEITHER RUNWAY23, ITS AFFILIATES AND/OR ANY OF THEIR RESPECTIVE SUPPLIERS MAKE NO WARRANTIES, EITHER EXPRESSED OR IMPLIED, ABOUT THE SERVICES OFFERED.
 THE SERVICES ARE PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS.

+RUNWAY23 HAS NO LEGAL OBLIGATION TO PROVIDE YOU WITH ITS SERVICES, AND/OR KEEP ITS SERVICES CONSISTENT.

 ## Eligibility